 NO!

-The CLUE is there’s a trick that’s being played on you!
+The CLUE, as per Harv, is that there’s a trick that’s being played on you!

 A trick by ‘your ego’, that ‘sneaky ego’, that is being played on your HIGHER SELF, the REAL YOU.